Peden Home

 Kathleen Dowdell Taylor Archer (Jack's mother) Ruth Winifred Korabek Frank (Betty's mother)

 1943 R.F.
 Taylor must be Richard Fulkerson Taylor, Jack's grandfather.
-He is sueing his children, Rebecca Eunice Taylor, Benjamin Herrin Taylor (and son Jean B. Taylor), and John L. Taylor (being that Jack's father, Richard Fowler Taylor was dead).
+He is suing his children, Rebecca Eunice Taylor, Benjamin Herrin Taylor (and son Jean B. Taylor (really Ben Gene Taylor)), and John L. Taylor (possibly being that Jack's father, Richard Fowler Taylor was dead).

 I have no idea what this was about.